google/zetasql/docs/one-pager.md

 **Notes**

-+  If a boundary extends beyond the beginning or end of a partition, the window frame will only include rows from within that partition.
+If a boundary extends beyond the beginning or end of a partition, the window frame will only include rows from within that partition.

-+  You cannot use a window frame clause with [navigation functions][analytic-functions-link-to-navigation-functions] and [numbering functions][analytic-functions-link-to-numbering-functions], such as  `RANK()`.
+You can't use a window frame clause with
+[navigation functions][analytic-functions-link-to-navigation-functions] and
+[numbering functions][analytic-functions-link-to-numbering-functions],
+such as  `RANK()`.

 **Examples using the window frame clause**